nfdi4plants/nfdi4plants.knowledgebase/src/docs/DataHUB-Manual/index.md

 ---

 Welcome to the DataHUB Manual.
-Please explore the sections on the left to find guides on major [DataHUB](https://git.nfdi4plants.org) features.
+Please explore the sections on the left to find guides on the main [DataHUB](https://git.nfdi4plants.org) features.

 > **Developers**, please check out the [GitHub repository](https://github.com/nfdi4plants/DataHUB) to the DataHUB